v-wei40680/codexia/README.md

 - Click the **Settings** icon to open the configuration dialog
 - Changes apply to the currently active session
 - Configurations are automatically saved and restored

+### Theme & Accent Selection
+- Toggle light/dark with the sun/moon button in the header.
+- Pick an accent color from the palette button next to the theme toggle.
+- Defaults: dark mode with a pink accent.
+Choices persist via Zustand.

 ### Monitoring
 - Use the **Debug** panel (bottom-right) to monitor running sessions